 Isla Gorge National Park is located on the traditional lands of the Wulli Wulli and Jiman Aboriginal people at the southern end of Dawson Ranges, between the townships of Theodore and Tarooma, 415km northwest of Brisbane.
 The park has two areas open to visitors – the Flagstaff Section and the Isla Gorge Lookout.
 The main feature of the park is the sandstone which has eroded to form sandstone cliffs and gorges as well as historical links to early settlement.
 This travel guide gives you the information you need to visit the Isla Gorge National Park.

-Getting To Isla Gorge National Park
+Driving Distances To Isla Gorge National Park

 We recommend following the directions we found here as they are more reliable than a GPS.
 Be aware too that it is a 45 minute drive between the Flagstaff Hill Section and the Isla Gorge Lookout.